JakeSoftwareArchitect/AWS-Solution-Architect-Professional/design-solutions-for-organizational-complexity.md

 ## AWS VPN

-**AWS Client VPN**: Connect your on prem services to the AWS cloud using and encryted link (Virtual Private Network), fully managed and elastic, scales with use.
+**AWS Client VPN**: Connect your on prem services to the AWS cloud using and encrypted link (Virtual Private Network), fully managed and elastic, scales with use.

 AWS site-to-site VPN a secure connection between data centers, offices and AWS resources.
-AWS Accelarate site-to-site VPN adds in global accelarator.
+AWS Accelerated site-to-site VPN adds in global accelerator.

 [AWS Docs][3]

 ## Transitive Routing

-Different stratergy for conneting VPCs
+Different strategy for connecting VPCs

 **VPC Peering**: A VPC peer connection enables bi-directional traffic from 2 VPC even if in different subscriptions of Zones.
 Note you can't chain VPCs using peering to create a pathway through multiple VPCs
 ![VPC Peering](images/VPCPeering.png)